ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Different types of certificates reflect different kinds of CA verification of information about the certificate subject.
 "Domain Validation" (DV) certificates are by far the most common type.
-For DV validation, the CA merely verifies that the requester has effective control of the web server and/or DNS server for the domain, but does not explicitly attempt to verify their real-world identity.
+The only validation the CA is required to perform in the DV issuance process is to verify that the requester has effective control of the domain.
+The CA is not required to attempt to verify the requester's real-world identity.
 (This is as opposed to "Organization Validation" (OV) and "Extended Validation" (EV) certificates, where the process is intended to also verify the real-world identity of the requester.)